JohnnyNetsec/xjj/README.md

 Source Code for video player pages which is trying to make you to watch those girl dancing video simpler and easier over the Internet.

+Whole source code has been translated from this repository: JMWpower/xiaojiejie.

 ------------

 It includes a Web Gui for PC and Mobile devices.